ffffconf1/anon/README.md

-# cvpr7683
+# anon

-<h2>favtGAN</h2>
-Code developed for the paper "Visible to Thermal Image Translation of Faces of Mixed Sensor Datasets using Auxiliary Sensor Labels".
 This repo includes:

 <p>